destefanis/gatsby-portfolio/README.md

 3.  **Open the code and start customizing!**

-    The site is now running at http://localhost:8000!
+    * The site is now running at http://localhost:8000!

-    Edit `src/pages/index.js` to see your site update in real-time!
-This code is far from perfect but feel free to remix and use for your own portfolio.
+    * Edit `src/pages/index.js` to see your site update in real-time!
+    * This code is far from perfect but feel free to remix and use for your own portfolio.
+Hopefully it's a valuable learning tool.
+    * All the project pages can be found in the pages folder.
+    * The entire page transition lives in the `Transition.js` component.
+    * I had to build a `ClientOnly.js` component to solve for some strange server side rendering bugs  (data hydration) when it cames to animations.
+    * This site uses Gatsby + Framer Motion and Netlify for Hosting.